Dublin

 The situation of Dublin returnees

-According to the information available to CPR, asylum seekers who had previously abandoned their application and left the country have not faced relevant or systematic problems in reopening their asylum cases and have not been treated as subsequent applicants following incoming transfers.
+According to the information available to CPR, asylum applicants who had previously abandoned their application and left the country have not faced relevant or systematic problems in reopening their asylum cases and have not been treated as subsequent applicants following incoming transfers.

 According to the observation of CPR, the agreement does not impact the treatment of Dublin returnees.